 7 Tips that Will Make You A Successful Real Estate Agent in Your First Year

-This article is for first year Real Estate Agents, whether you’re six months in and still searching for your first deal OR you just received your license in the mail.
+This article is for First Year Real Estate Agents, whether you’re six months in and still searching for your first deal OR you just received your license in the mail.
 The intent of this blog entry is to help those of you who are seeking help/advice.
+After having employed and coached nearly 1000 agents personally, I am going to give you tips that quite frankly, even veteran agents with little or no production need to hear.
+Sometimes, it’s about going back to basics.

-If you’d like to add to the conversation and assist first year Agents, drop us a line in the comments section below!
+If you’d like to add to the conversation and assist First Year Agents, drop me a line in the comments section below!

 People like to deal with people who can genuinely show that they care about them.
 We live in busy times and we tend to streamline a lot of tasks to become more efficient.
 Staying in touch with your clients cannot be replaced even by the best technological tools or by another individual.
 If you want that client to be loyal and supportive to you, you will need to find the time to care about them.